Basic Chicken Baby Food Recipe

 Need more information on how to store your baby foods?
 Head over to my Best Baby Food Storage Containers – Plus 6 Tips on Freezing and Thawing post!

-Babies can have chicken as one of their first foods.
+Baby can eat chicken as one of their first foods.
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
-Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
-Before you start your baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.
+Some of the developmental milestones babies need to reach in order to start solids include: if baby has solid control of their head and neck, if baby has doubled in weight, and if baby is reaching for or opening their mouth when you eat (see my guide here).
+Before you start baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready for purees.

 While this chicken baby food is great by itself, it can be a little intense for some babies.
 I recommend mixing it into one of your babe’s favorite purees as an introduction to the rich taste of chicken.
 Here are some great purees to mix with the chicken puree: